The Drama Triangle: Part 1

 All of this usually happens below conscious awareness.
 And ironically, in trying to avoid these uncomfortable feelings we can find ourselves trapped in a cycle of drama that brings its own feelings of discomfort.

 Being 'dramatic' versus being ‘in drama’

 It’s worth mentioning that being ‘in drama’ is not necessarily the same as being ‘dramatic’.
 Whilst we are likely to feel discomfort in our body when we are 'in drama', this isn’t always accompanied by flamboyant displays of emotion.
 Changes in our body language can be subtle and not always noticeable to others.

 Being ‘in drama’ comes at a cost.
 It consumes time and energy – with conversations that go round in circles without reaching a resolution, or long emotionally-charged email trails that draw people in unnecessarily.
 It drives disconnection between friends, family members and colleagues.

-Drama is stressful.
+Drama is stressful and exhausting.
 It has a habit of contaminating other areas of our life as we bring the uncomfortable feelings with us from one situation to another.
 We can be left feeling disempowered, and over time the drama takes its toll on our physical and emotional wellbeing.

 Awareness is key